 The Huntington is committed to making its collections, buildings, programs, and services accessible for all visitors.

 A color-coded map of the grounds is available online and in the Visitor’s Guide when you arrive, showing steep areas.

-Families, teachers, and other service providers that support youth and adults on the Autism spectrum can prepare for a visit to The Huntington with a social narrative.
-This guide includes images and descriptions of what to expect on a visit to The Huntington, and is ideal for visitors on the Autism spectrum and those who benefit from having clear expectations.
+Families, teachers, and other service providers who support youth and adults on the autism spectrum can prepare for a visit to The Huntington with a social narrative.
+This guide includes images and descriptions of what to expect on a visit to The Huntington, and is ideal for visitors on the autism spectrum and those who benefit from having clear expectations.
 Social Narrative Guide

 Assistive Listening Devices

-For visitors who are deaf or hard of hearing, assistive listening devices (ALD), sign language interpretation, and real-time captioning are available for all public events; please email or call 626-405-3549 at least ten days in advance of the event to make arrangements.
+For visitors who are deaf or hard of hearing, assistive listening devices (ALD), sign language interpretation, and real-time captioning are available for all public events; please email or call 626-405-3549 at least 10 days in advance of the event to make arrangements.

 If you have questions about accessibility at The Huntington, contact us or call 626-405-2100.